Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-predicting-customer-loyalty.md

 <br>
 ### Data Import <a name="regtree-import"></a>

-Since we saved our modelling data as a pickle file, we import it.
+Since we saved our modeling data as a pickle file, we can import it.
 We ensure we remove the id column, and we also ensure our data is shuffled.

 ```python